 Route 28 Warrensburg to Indian Lake

 Take I-87 to Exit 30.
 Head west on Route 73 through Keene Valley & Keene into the Adirondack High Peaks.
+As you leave Keene Valley, keep left to continue on Route 73.
 You'll cut through Cascade Pass to Lake Placid.

 In Lake Placid, turn right (north) onto Route 86 to head toward Whiteface Mountain and Wilmington.
 You'll drive along the West Branch of the Ausable River to High Falls Gorge.
 View the ancient valley of foaming waters, carved by forces of ice, water, and wind complete with a 600 ft. cascading waterfall.

-Driving Time: Two hours one way to Lake Placid plus stops.
+Driving Time: 1 ½ hours one way plus stops

 Route 9N: Lake George to Hague